About Contact My Account

 A combination of the mind and body influences sexual performance and endurance.
 Your physical and mental health need to be in sync for a healthy sex life; even if you are physically fit but in an emotionally and psychologically lousy place, you will probably not even get an erection, never mind last long in bed.
 So, it all comes down to a healthy lifestyle that looks after your body and mind.

-Despite what the evidence has said about Viagra and lasting linger in bed, it can improve erection quality, which might provide a confidence boost.
+Despite what the evidence has said about Viagra and lasting longer in bed, it can improve erection quality, which might provide a confidence boost.
 However, for men without erectile dysfunction (ED), Viagra isn’t likely to extend performance duration significantly.
 Actual endurance depends more on overall health, self-awareness, and techniques like the start-stop method.

 What is the start, stop method?